howsoai/howso-docs/_sources/user_guide/derived_features.rst.txt

 Derived Feature Codes
 ^^^^^^^^^^^^^^^^^^^^^
 The way in which each derived feature is derived is determined by what is called a **derived feature code**.
 This is a snippet of
-`Amalgam <https://github.com/howsoai/amalgam>`_ -style code that determines how the derivation should be performed.
+`Amalgam <https://github.com/howsoai/amalgam>`_ style code that determines how the derivation should be performed.
 One such example of a derived feature code is:

 .. code-block::

     (* #hours-per-week 0 52)

 This would use the multiplication opcode (``*``) to derive a feature that is 52 times the ``"hours-per-week"`` feature for each case.
-For a full list of opcodes that are available for derived feature codes, refer to the :doc:`Amalgam Language Documentation <TODO>`.
+For a full list of opcodes that are available for derived feature codes, refer to the `Amalgam Language Documentation <https://howsoai.github.io/amalgam/>`_.

 .. note::

     When referencing feature values in a derived feature code (e.g., ``#hours-per-week 0``) the value returned is offset by the number which follows the reference.
 When not using a time-series Trainee, this value can only be 0.
 If you are using a time-series Trainee, however, this value can be larger which will then refer to that many cases previously in the time-series (e.g., ``#hours-per-week 1`` would refer to the previous case in a time-series, if it were part of a time-series).

 How-To Guide
 ------------
 For this guide, we will add a feature called ``"hours-per-year"`` to the ``Adult`` dataset.
 This dataset already contains a feature called ``"hours-per-week"``, so the relationship between the feature we have and the feature we want is mathematical in nature, and so should not be broken when making predictions.
 Adding derived features to a :class:`~Trainee` can be done either before or after training.